Lawlez/dev.lwlx.xyz/README.md

 ## Google Analytics

-Just add your Google Analytics ID (e.g. 'UA-999999999-1') to `globals.ts` and dev.lwlx.xyz will automatically add the appropriate Google Analytics snippet to your site.
+Just add your Google Analytics ID (e.g. 'G-999999999-1') to `globals.ts` and dev.lwlx.xyz will automatically add the appropriate Google Analytics snippet to your site.
 Go to `/pages/_app.ts` to see how this works or customize this behavior.

-## Medium-inspired design

-The Markdown renderer (`Markdown.tsx`) provides a default style inspired by Medium.
-Just modify the CSS in `Markdown.tsx` to customize the design to your liking.

 ## GitHub-style code blocks